 If you find yourself trekking in landslide areas, be cautious of the uneven ground and check out for falling rocks.

-Water safety is one of the most important things to keep in mind while trekking in Nepal.
+Water safety is one of the most important things to remember while trekking in Nepal.
 While water is already a scarce commodity during trekking, most surface or tap water you come across in Nepal is not reliable to drink right away.
-Therefore, it would be best to make sure the water is boiled or purified before consuming to avoid contracting any water-borne diseases.
+Therefore, it would be best to ensure the water is boiled or purified before consumption to avoid contracting any water-borne diseases.

 Drinking water that is not boiled or purified can cause you to suffer from bacterial diarrhea, giardia, amoebic diarrhea, and cyclospora.
 Rehydration is quite crucial if you suffer from water-borne diseases.
 So, make sure you pack plenty of Oral Rehydration Salts (ORS) for your trek.

 Furthermore, we highly recommend you not to buy any bottled water during your trip as you can never be too sure where the water comes from, and it also tends to leave a substantial ecological footprint.
 So overall, only drink boiled water.